Twenty Years of Friendship for Your Wildlife Refuge

 2017 Raised $100,000 in gross Nature Store sales, and had nearly 800 members.

-1997 Received $5000 capacity building and project grant from the National Wildlife Refuge Association to produce a logo, create banners, purchase a computer system, and put a ramp in at the trail head parking lot.
+1997 It all began.
+Received $5000 capacity building and project grant from the National Wildlife Refuge Association to produce a logo, create banners, purchase a computer system, and put a ramp in at the trail head parking lot.
 Then refuge manager, Larry Martin even drove his car over it to pack it down after it was built!

 1998 Membership numbers grew to over 100.